jsneha1710/Chatbot_RASA/README.md

-This is a a chatbot created using the RASA Framework that answers basic queries regarding Cepehus'21.
-We have added all possible questions for all the events and the corresponding responses.
-These include general details about the Techfest, the list of events, the sponsors, contact Number, Registration Procedure and Event Details.For Custom Actions we have imported the Wikpedia Package that gives a brief description of the Technologies used in each of the event.
+This is a a chatbot created using the RASA Framework that answers basic queries regarding Cepheus'21.
+Added all possible questions for all the events and the corresponding responses.
+These include general details about the Techfest, the list of events, the Sponsors, Contact Number, Registration Procedure and Event Details.For Custom Actions the Wikipedia Package has been imported that gives a brief description of the Technologies used in each of the event.